-i) Flux-ratio method (Chen et al. 2004)

-ii) spectrum fitting with parametric attenuation functions

-(as described in http://glue.umd.edu/~lreyes/glast/dc2_closeout.pdf).
+i) Flux-ratio method (Chen et al. 2004)ii) spectrum fitting with parametric attenuation functions (as described in http://glue.umd.edu/~lreyes/glast/dc2_closeout.pdf).

-•Can the large number of sources be used to address the systematic uncertainty introduced by not knowing the detailed intrinsic spectrum of the individual sources?

-- What is the usable distribution (luminosity function and intrinsic spectrum) of blazars? - How many blazars will have known redshift? - Can we explain outliers? - What is the spread caused by internal absorption?
+- Can the large number of sources be used to address the systematic uncertainty introduced by not knowing the detailed intrinsic spectrum of the individual sources? - What is the usable distribution (luminosity function and intrinsic spectrum) of blazars? - How many blazars will have known redshift? - Can we explain outliers? - What is the spread caused by internal absorption?

 Note: Observations by GLAST of nearby blazars (z < 0.5) are not expected to be affected by the EBL.
-We should use this (almost entirely new) population as a control sample to learn about: i) what is "usual" and "unusual" for blazar spectra, and ii) what are the effects of blazar evolution.
+We should use this (almost entirely new) population as a control sample to reeducate ourselves about what is "usual" and "unusual" for blazar spectra.
+There is a big caveat: nearby sources could be intrinsically different from distant ones due to blazar evolution (another aspect to be addressed by GLAST observations).

 C1.2.
-What is the EBL evolution as a function of redshift?
+What is the evolution of the EBL as a function of redshift?